 Below is a list of the special projects the PropellerSafety.com is working on, in addition to maintaining our existing web site, recording propeller accidents on our Media Coverage of Propeller Accidents Blog, and other elements of our mission.

-Many of the projects are already well underway, but we will not complete all them in 2021, some will be carried over and others will be replaced by new projects, but this is our current agenda as of the Spring of 2021.
+Many of the projects are already well underway, but we will not complete all them in 2022, some will be carried over and others will be replaced by new projects, but this is our current agenda as of the Summer of 2022.